neil-yechenwei/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `count` - The number of Agents (VM's) in the Pool.

+* `kubernetes_version` - The version of Kubernetes used on the managed Node Pool.

 * `max_pods` - The maximum number of pods that can run on each agent.

 * `availability_zones` - The availability zones used for the nodes.